Autonomous-Resilient-Cyber-Defence/PrimAITE/docs/source/config.rst

 * **nodeResetDuration** [int]

-   The number of steps to take when resetting a node's operating state
+   The number of steps to take when resetting a node's hardware state

 * **servicePatchingDuration** [int]